 According to Daniel Schill, associate professor in the School of Communication Studies at James Madison University, “Candidates will strategically select locations that articulate the themes of the campaign and reinforce the issues and arguments that will serve as their rationale for running.”
 (Source) Increasingly those locations involve appearing on late night TV, which attracts a large number of young people.

 Increasingly, we, as educators, need to help students develop and hone their “visual literacy” skills.
 Visual literacy implies that they can “read” and analyze images.
 Unfortunately many have not developed these skills.

 They’re off & running

 The announcement is the beginning of “the race”– to borrow a word from the sports world.
-And it is a race because it’s a long time between now (Winter 2019) and the Democratic Party’s Convention in July 2020.
+And it is a race because it’s a long time between now (Winter/Spring 2019) and the Democratic Party’s Convention in July 2020.